• Skip to primary navigation

 In a small bowl, using a spoon, mix together the cornstarch and water until thin and watery.
 It will be thick and tacky at first.

-In a large bowl of an electric mixer fitted with the paddle attachment or using a hand held mixer, beat the softened vegan baking stick or butter and 1 cup of sugar until soft and creamy.
+In a large bowl of an electric mixer fitted with the paddle attachment or using a hand held mixer, beat the butter and granulated sugar until soft and creamy.
 About 2 minutes.

 Red velvet mixed with the wet ingredients.